ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

    **Note**: The current implementation of the Amazon States Language does not support **Map** states.

+   #### Unsupported States Language Features

+    The following are not yet supported for Floe:
+    - Map State Fields:
+      - ItemReader
+      - ItemSelector/ItemBatcher
+      - ResultWriter

 2. Build the docker containers that are required for the workflow.

    When you have the code for your task resource written, you need to bundle it into a docker image.
 You can bundle the code by creating a standard [Dockerfile](https://docs.docker.com/engine/reference/builder/) and building the image (https://docs.docker.com/engine/reference/commandline/build/).
 Then, you can push the image to a [registry](https://docs.docker.com/engine/reference/commandline/push/), which makes the image available to be used by {{ site.data.product.title_short }}.
 When you have pushed your images to an image registry, you can add the registry to {{ site.data.product.title_short }}.